 Property and Well Information

 Each line item on the stub corresponds to a specific well or lease.
-You'll see:
+You'll typically see:

 Production Volume